dalton-f/aoc-2024/README.md

 ### Day 19:

 Very simple problem today, just some recursion and cacheing stuff, very surprised at the difficulty as we are so far into the event now.
 For part 1 I did add cacheing but it doesn't look like it makes any difference to the runtime.
+Cacheing was however necessary for part 2